 In January 2013, I was asked through Facebook by Peter Carlaftes and Kat Georges of Three Rooms Press to read Charles Bukowski’s poetry at Cornelia Street [Café] with several other writers.
 After the reading, Peter said to me, he’d like to be in business with me.
 I sent him The Writers Afterlife which I had just completed, and the rest is New York City history.

 The Writers Afterlife tells the story of New York writer Tom Chillo, who dies prematurely at age 44 and transitions to a place where writers go after their deaths.
 He finds that even great writers like Tolstoy, Keats, and Shakespeare, regret never achieving fame while still alive.
 The book is a humorous yet poignant look at the writer’s struggles, his quest for love, and a second chance to achieve the success that’s he’s always dreamt of.

-You can order The Writers Afterlife on Amazon.com.
+Order The Writers Afterlife on Amazon.

 With the exception of the first image, photos are courtesy of Richard Vetere.